 Did you throw away the bows for your wreath this year and need new ones?
 Have you been thinking of getting new lights or decorations for next year?
-Do you really need a new tree stand?
-Then write these things down as you store you decorations away.
-This list will come in handy for the next step.
+Do you really a new tree stand?

 4. Make a list for next season.

 Open up your calendar to next November and write your list directly on your planner page or calendar.
-That way you know what you need to buy and replace before you start unpacking for the new holiday season and when all the new decorations are already in the stores.
+That way you know what you need to buy and replace before you start unpacking for the new holiday season.
 You will know exactly what you need to buy for the new Christmas season.

-Another friend just recently told me how she had her three daughters pack up all of the Christmas decoration this year while she was at work.
-Great learning experience for the girls, but I cringe to think how things were actually put away.
-Will my friend be able to find anything next year?
-I challenge you to find a great system that works for you and keeps everything organized for next year.
-Decorating for the Christmas holiday is so much less stressful when your beautiful decorations are intact and easy to put out.
+I challenge you to find a great system that works for you and that keeps everything organized for next year.
+Decorating for the Christmas holiday is so much less stressful when your beautiful decorations are intact and easy to find.

 “Do everything without grumbling and arguing, so that you may be blameless and pure.”
 Philippians 2:14-15